Directory

 Christopher Hughes

-Dental Research Assistant, Kohlmeier Lab
+Research Project Manager, Kohlmeier Lab

 Chris joined the Nutrition Research Institute as a research assistant in February 2022 and brings over 20 years of professional experience to the NRI team.
 He holds degrees in Project Management and Software Development and is a U.S. Army veteran.
 As a native of Kannapolis, Chris strives to make a difference in his community.
 He has a deep appreciation for the city’s roots and is excited to be part of its future growth.